The Beat Beginner

 This book shines a light on the drum set as split into two sides – the right and the left – and will help you better understand independence, right-handed playing, and left-handed playing.
 Using 39 different systems, you’ll work on exercises such as having three of your appendages playing a steady pattern while the fourth is ‘reading’ what’s on the page.
 It’s a great book for independence, and is especially useful for rock drumming.

-Dom Famularo is a drummer, author, and motivational speaker who's arguably the most influential educator in the drumming community.
-He's traveled the globe for decades holding masterclasses and clinics, and has been one of drumming's most sought-after private instructors from his fans around the world.
-Dom has been tutored by many of the greats, including Joe Morello, Jim Chapin, Al Miller, Charlie Perry, Colin Bailey, and Shelly Manne, among many others.
-He has recorded and/or performed with artists such as the Buddy Rich Big Band, B.B.
-King, Lionel Hampton, Chuck Leavell (Rolling Stones), and "T" Lavitz (The Dixie Dregs), and has shared the stage with other drumming giants such as Dave Weckl, Steve Gadd, Vinnie Colaiuta, Simon Phillips, Billy Cobham, Bernard Purdie, and Chad Smith.
+Dom Famularo was a drummer, author, and motivational speaker who was arguably the most influential educator in the drumming community.
+He traveled the globe for decades holding masterclasses and clinics, and was one of drumming's most sought-after private instructors from his fans around the world.
+Dom was tutored by many of the greats, including Joe Morello, Jim Chapin, Al Miller, Charlie Perry, Colin Bailey, and Shelly Manne, among many others.
+He recorded and/or performed with artists such as the Buddy Rich Big Band, B.B.
+King, Lionel Hampton, Chuck Leavell (Rolling Stones), and "T" Lavitz (The Dixie Dregs), and shared the stage with other drumming giants such as Dave Weckl, Steve Gadd, Vinnie Colaiuta, Simon Phillips, Billy Cobham, Bernard Purdie, and Chad Smith.

 By signing up you’ll also receive our ongoing free lessons and special offers.
 Don’t worry, we value your privacy and you can unsubscribe at any time.